Marvin-Brouwer/FluentSerializer/src/FluentSerializer.Xml.DependencyInjection.NetCoreDefault/Readme.md

 This will use the `XmlSerializerConfiguration.Default` as the applied config.
 The type parameter of `TAssemblyMarker` will be used to scan that assembly for the profiles associated with this serializer.
-You can call this registration multiple times with different assemblies for additional profiles.
 Alternatively there are overloads that accept a `System.Reflection.Assembly` variable.

 There are multiple overloads, for changing configuration the lambda approach is recommended: